xhebyz/google-images-download/README.md

 Python Script for 'searching' and 'downloading' hundreds of Google images/image links!

 ## Summary
-This is a Python program to search keywords/key-phrases on Google Images and then also optionally download all Images.
+This is a Python program to search keywords/key-phrases on Google Images and download the image.

 ## Compatability
 This program is written in Python 3.4 and can run on any version of Ptyhon (3.x).
 It is a download-and-run program with couple of changes according to requirements.